 If a student is significantly disrupting the teaching and learning of a class or poses a serious risk, then assistance should be sought.
 Send a reliable student/teaching assistant to

 - A colleague in a nearby classroom

 - Head of Department/Faculty (if available)

-- Use the on-call facility to request SLT support.
+- Use the on-call facility via Edulink One to request SLT support.

 General Points